viktorvsk/saltivka/docs/ARCHITECTURE.md

 But it is also responsible to handle various data structures i.e. expiration keys and rate limiting sorted sets etc.

+Keep in mind for higher workloads some kind of proxy (connection pooler) may be required, like [Twemproxy](https://github.com/twitter/twemproxy) for instance.

 ###### DATA STRUCTURES

 | Data Structure | Type | Description |